scottdware/zone2global/README.md

 * The script takes three (3) arguments:
 	* `-srx`
-		* One or more SRX firewalls.
-If multiple, enclose in quotes like so: `-srx "firewall-1, firewall-2"`
 	* `-u` Username
 	* `-p` Password
+* If running against more than one SRX, enclose in quotes like so: `-srx "firewall-1, firewall-2"`
 * You can optionally choose to automatically apply the new configuration by specifying the `-commit` option.

 `zone2global -srx somefirewall -u admin -p password -commit`